Interference-Aware Opportunistic Random Access in Dense IoT Networks: IA-ORA

 \subsection{Selection of PHY Data Rate}

-In this subsection, we show how to optimally select the PHY data rate $R$ for each user in terms of achieving the throughput scaling law.
-We start from computing the resulting successful decoding probability.
-At the receiver, even if an AP receives only one packet from one of the belonging users, this packet may still be corrupted by the noise and the inter-cell interference.
-Thus, it is required that the received SINR of the desired packet exceeds a certain decoding threshold given by $2^R - 1$ for successful decoding.
-The successful decoding probability $p_s$ is then expressed as
+In this subsection, we describe how to select the PHY data rate $R$ for each user in terms of achieving the optimal throughput scaling law.
+We start by computing the resulting successful decoding probability.
+Even if an AP receives only one packet from one of the belonging users, the received packet may still be corrupted by not only the noise but also the inter-cell interference.
+Thus, the received SINR of the desired packet should exceed a certain decoding threshold, expressed as $2^R - 1$, for successful decoding.
+Then, the successful decoding probability $p_s$ is given by

-where the binomial random variable $n_k \sim B(N, p)$ is the number of simultaneously transmitting users in the $k$th cell and $\pi(u)$ denotes the index of transmitting users in each cell.
+where $n_k \sim B(N, p)$ denotes a binomial random variable representing the number of simultaneously transmitting users in the $k$th cell and $\pi(u)$ denotes the index of transmitting users in each cell.
 Using the successful decoding probability in (\ref{eq_succDecPr}), the throughput at the $j$th AP for $j \in \{1, \cdots, K\}$, denoted by $R_\text{sum}^{(j)}$, is given by

 where $Np (1-p)^{N-1}$ is the MAC throughput and $R$ is the target PHY data rate.
-From the fact that $p = \frac{1}{N}$, the aggregate PHY throughput of the $K$-cell random access network is given by
+From the fact that $p = \frac{1}{N}$, the aggregate throughput of the $K$-cell random access network is expressed as